rndlabs/cow-docs/docs/6_cow-sdk/sign-and-post-orders/1_intro.md

 In order to trade, you will need to create a valid order first.

 On the contrary to other decentralised exchanges, creating orders is free in CoW Protocol.
-This is because, one of the most common ways to do it is by created offchain signed messages (meta-transactions, uses `EIP-712` or `EIP-1271`).
+This is because, one of the most common ways to do it is by created off-chain signed messages (meta-transactions, uses `EIP-712` or `EIP-1271`).

 Posting orders is a three steps process: